baikeshen/RoboND-Rover-Project/writeup_Baike.md

 ![alt text][image6]

-Due to some technical issues, the model of moviepy can not be installed on my computer.
+Due to some technical issues, the model of moviepy can not be installed on my computer until the last minutes.
 Although the code section of process_image has been written, there is no result available to be attached.
 The code is shown as below:

     def process_image(img):